lmnitzsche/connect4-rulebased-ai/README.md

-# Connect 4 Game & Artificial Intelligence
+# Terminal Connect 4 Game & Rule-Based AI

 This project features a terminal-based Connect 4 game with an artificial intelligence (AI) opponent that provides an entertaining and challenging experience for players of all skill levels.